 If you find an online journal article, use the same format as above, but add the website link to the end of the entry.

 Author’s Last Name, Author’s First Name.
 “Title of Article: Subtitle of Article.”
 Title of Journal Volume Number, Issue Number (Date of Publication): YY-YY.
 URL.

-By following the Notes-Biblio style to create your preliminary bibliography for your school paper, then reviewing the nine elements you need to include in your entry, you will have an easy time putting together your final bibliography.
+First, follow the Chicago notes-biblio style to create your preliminary bibliography for your school paper, including a range of scholarly journal articles.
+Then, review the nine elements you need to include in your entry.
+When you do, you will have an easy time putting together your final bibliography.